 For National Recovery Month and All the Year

 For those in the throes of addiction, saying “no” to liquor and other substances is a formidable challenge.
-However, Desert Hope Treatment Center in Las Vegas is here to help.
+However, Desert Hope Treatment Center in Nevada s here to help.
 The multidisciplinary team welcomes men and women, veterans and first responders from the local area and afar.
 Everyone receives a personalized plan based on their needs, which adheres to the highest standards of treatment.